Brian-Egan/sheets-coinbase/README.md

 # Google Sheets -> Coinbase Price Lookup

+##### V2 Functions
+If included, the "sheet_functions.gs" file will add a menu to your spreadsheet, which when clicked will add a timer that allows your prices to auto-update every minute.
+After the initial setup, add "auto_update" as the final argument to all the functions listed below.
+They will update like magic!

+e.g. `=getPrice("Ripple", auto_update)` or `=getPrices(auto_update)`

+Also, added support for Ripple!

+##### V1

 This adds three functions to your Google Sheet - `=getPrice()`, `=getValue()`, and `=getPrices()`.

 - **getPrice** takes a cryptocurrency name or cell containing a crytocurrency and returns it's current price.